 US Hwy.
 550, two miles south of Montrose

 National Register 2/26/1970, 5MN.1841

 The site includes approximately thirteen acres of Ute Chief Ouray’s original ranch lands.
 Chief Ouray played a significant role in attempts to maintain peaceful relations between Washington, D.C. and the Colorado Utes.
-The Colorado Historical Society operates a museum facility on the site. (ca. 2000 photograph.)
+History Colorado (formerly the Colorado Historical Society) operates a museum facility on the site. (ca. 2000 photograph.)

 State Register 9/11/1996, 5MN.519

 Occupied as early as 270BC, this large rockshelter is the site of the earliest dated corn found in Colorado.
 (2001 photograph.)